Mat1020/RaspPi-LED/README.md

 As you may have noticed or not, LEDs have two legs corresponding to either negative energy or positive energy.
 The **positive** leg is usually the one who is the **longest**, and the **negative** is the **shortest**.
 Below, there's an image showing what leg correspons to:
 ![db2e19eb-96a6-4caa-ba82-68efb21a3f36](https://github.com/user-attachments/assets/39a64e84-8301-4dfa-8065-61fde7802af4)

+# Project #1: Make an LED Blink
+This project is making the LED blink (turns on and off) for 5 times with a 0.5-second sleep in between.
+This project is great for begginers who want to get stated into using their Raspberry Pi into awesome project ideas.

+Keep in mind that **you should play and mess with it**, meaning that **you should be changing stuff (after you are done with the project) to explore and discover more**.

+## Materials
+**Components** <br>
+- 1x LED
+- 2x Female/Male Jumpers
+- 1x 100 ohm Resistor

+**Tools/Equipment** <br>
+- Raspberry Pi
+- Micro SD Card
+- Breadboard

 ## Bulding Up the Circuit
 1. Connect one of the Female/Male Jumper to the GND pin.